 The stroke of genius that gives Evil Under the Sun its special oomph is the use of Cole Porter songs for the score.
 Porter's music immediately evokes sophistication and the popping of champagne corks that gives this film its special effervescence.

 Arlena Marshall takes the spotlight.

 Arlena's talent is somewhat suspect, but her notoriety is assured and is necessary to box office success.
 Thus, the producing Gardeners desire her to star in their upcoming play.
 Also, she owes them since she left a previous show to hook up with Sir Horace, whom Arlena swindled out of an expensive bauble.
 Apparently, he didn't feel their affair was worth it.
 Arlena's current husband Kenneth seems to be suspicious of young Redfern.
-Redfern's wife certainly has no doubts.
+Redfern's wife certainly has no doubts as to the ongoing affair.
 Rex Brewster has written a tell-all on Arlena, but can't get her release to publish.
-Innkeeper Daphne goes way back with Arlena and it is not pretty.
+Innkeeper Daphne goes way back with Arlena and it is not a pretty relationship.
 Stepdaughter Linda is petulant and we all know teenagers have no boundaries.
 When Arlena's corpse is discovered on an isolated beach everyone is a suspect and everyone has an alibi.
 Can Hercule Poirot solve this baffling case?

 Lives and the business of the inn are at stake, not to mention the reputation of M. Hercule Poirot.
 Will this challenge go unmet?
 Time to put those little grey cells to work.
 None of us turn to our Christie to see the great detective vanquished in his endeavours, and the reveal in Evil Under the Sun is an especially satisfying one.